 How can you learn to be an occupational therapy assistant online?
 You can’t.
 A common misconception is that St. Catherine University’s OTA program is 100% online.
 While our students are able to listen to lectures, complete schoolwork, and go through modulations on their own time, they also complete hands-on skills labs and gain fieldwork experience with fellow students.

-Although we offer programs in both California and Virginia, we have a number of students who live outside of those states and commute to complete their skills labs – adding a little more adventure to their curriculum.
+Although we offer programs in California, Virginia, and Texas, we have a number of students who live outside of those states and commute to complete their skills labs – adding a little more adventure to their curriculum.
 Discover how our skills labs and fieldwork experiences offer students in our online OTA program a bit more than the flexibility of studying online.

 Skills labs are where it all comes together!
 Students in the OTA program apply what they’re learning online and practice their skills before working with real clients.
 In skills labs, you work with rehabilitation equipment and technology under the supervision of a registered occupational therapist (OTR) or a certified occupational therapy assistant (COTA).
 You will learn skills in each of the following occupational therapy practice areas: